SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 The free version crawls up to 500 URLs, which is sufficient for smaller sites.
 Larger sites will need the paid version.

-Ahrefs: While primarily known for backlink analysis, Ahrefs offers several features helpful for content directory management:
+Ahrefs: While primarily known for backlink analysis, Ahrefs offers several features helpful for directory management:

 • Site Audit tool for identifying structural issues